-I am always on a quest to create delicious dips for snacking.
+On a quest to create delicious dips for snacking?
 This Goat Cheese, Beet and Roasted Parsnip with Herbs Dip is healthy, flavorful, and creamy.
 Grab some chips, veggies, or a fresh baguette and dig in!

 Do you cook with parsnip?
 For a vegetable, parsnip (closely related to the carrot) does have a high sugar content, but it's also filled with health benefiting vitamins, minerals, fiber, and phyto-nutrients.
 Yay!